UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 - The model also needs to convert the retrieved payload of data (XML) into a data structure
 - Initial values of data also need to be considered - it might not be good etiquette to pull data without involvement from the user

-> The very asynchronous nature of network communication almost always adds a significiant degree of complexity to any application.
+> The very asynchronous nature of network communication almost always adds a significant degree of complexity to any application.

 We will also see why `await`, `async`, `try` and `catch` are so important.

-Let's examing the base-class first
+Let's examining the base-class first

 ```C#
     public abstract class SayingsAbstractModel